orta/youtube/dev-meme-dive/who-cancelled-jack-mcdade.md

 ### Religion

 All of his arguments in this post are backed up by his religious beliefs.
 Now, I'm an atheist, but my mother started a foodbank in a church, set up homeless shelters, built pay-what-you-can cafes and is now an ordained reverend.
+She knew the name of every homeless person we met when I walked through town with her last time.
 She's a church leader in one of Britain's biggest cities.
-I know what an empathetic Christian looks like.
-So do a lot of other people, republican's ain't it.
+I know what a Christian looks like.

-I think the developer sphere is generally pretty atheistic, but being outwardly religious in developer circles isn't asking for trouble.
+I think the developer sphere defaults to being atheistic, but being outwardly religious in developer circles isn't asking for trouble.
 I work with folks who include their religion in their twitter bios, and there are high profile folks who treat their religion as an important part of their online identity.
-For example, Henry Zhu of Babel has a great podcast called Hope in Source on faith and open source, and Jon Reid of qualitycoding regularly interweaves spirituality with his conference talks.
+For example, Henry Zhu of Babel has a great podcast called Hope in Source focused on faith and open source, and Jon Reid of qualitycoding regularly interweaves spirituality with his conference talks.

+Using religion as the focual point for your post is a tricky argument because so much of it is bound up in people's un-questionable beliefs in something which can't be proven.
+It's literally 'I believe X'.
+End of story.
+This shows in the lack of links and his questionable statements in the post.

+## Wrapup

-Unlike the previous tweets we looked at: Jack has been writing on the internet for a long time and knew the game he was playing - he declared he would probably be cancelled at the start and end.
+Unlike the previous tweets we looked at: Jack has been writing on the internet for a decade or so and knew the metagame he was playing - he declared he would probably be cancelled at the start and end.
 I don't think these cases should be treated the same.
-There's a difference in someone making a one-off un-intended/misinformed tweet and someone consciously putting inflammatory material out there.
+There's a difference in someone making a one-off un-intended/misinformed tweet and someone consciously putting inflammatory material out on the net.

 This makes it super disappointing when someone who looked like they were on the ball, publicly states their ignorance, and wraps it up in a religious bow.
 So, who cancelled Jack McDade?
 Well, he did.
 Knowingly.